sonay/bot_facebook/README.md

 5. Creating a full screenshot of the matching posts in page order by assembling single post screenshots and saving in the name format bot_facebook_[YEARMONTH]_[URL_MD5_HASH].png, for example bot_facebook_202110_059ac34dcc4305b54af17c27d5d50902.png

+Besides main.py, you can use ocr.py to analyze visually gathered statistics and have them saved in a .csv file in **OCR/** directory, just like the .csv format explained in point 3.

+Finally, to gather summarized data (total likes, shares & comments) grouped by URL, you can use summary.py with a **--dir** parameter specifying the statistics source directory.
+The output will be saved in **bot-facebook_sum.csv** file in the specified source directory.

 ## How to build